osiloke/grapple/README.md

 # Grapple - data scraping toolkit

 Grapple can scrape data from multiple sources.
 It is designed to be lean, efficient, and hackable.
-It does not tie you into a certain paridgm of scraping.
+It does not tie you into a certain paradigm of scraping.
 As a result, you can scrape and save to a file, scrape and send to a microservice, the possibilities are endless.

 ## The examples